It’s time to take action Before desmoid tumors take over

 How desmoid tumors are managed

-Meet the Allies who will share real-world experiences and stories
+• Hear from Allies who share real-world experiences and stories

 • Learn from medical experts with in-depth information about desmoid tumors